portal-labs-infrastructure/number-guessing-game-mcp-server/README.md

 You'll need an MCP client that supports dynamic tools and resources (discovery).

-We've created [Portal One](https://portal.one) as a web-based MCP client that supports dynamic tools and discovery.
+We created [Portal One](https://portal.one), a web-based MCP client that supports dynamic tools and discovery.
 You can use it to test the game flow.

-Make sure the server can be accessed by the client.
+Just make sure the server can be accessed by the client.
 If you're running the server locally, you can use a tool like [ngrok](https://ngrok.com/) to expose it to the internet:

 ```bash
 ngrok http http://localhost:8080